-After Qing China gave up the fragrant harbour Hong Kong Island at the end of the First Opium War, it became a British colony in 1842.
-This colony was then further extended to Kowloon Peninsula after the Second Opium War in 1860.
+After Qing China gave up the fragrant harbor Hong Kong Island at the end of the First Opium War, it became a British colony in 1842.
+This colony was then further extended to the Kowloon Peninsula after the Second Opium War in 1860.
 The territory was then returned to China in 1997.
-Today, as a special territory, Hong Kong maintains separate governing and economic systems from that of mainland China under the principle of ‘One country, two systems’.
+Today, as a special territory, this city maintains separate governing and economic systems from that of mainland China under the principle of ‘One country, two systems.

-Hong Kong Asia’s world city has a sparsely populated area of fishing and farming, and has also become one of world’s most significant financial centres and commercial ports.
-Hong Kong is also the world’s tenth-largest exporter and the ninth-largest importer.
-Hong Kong also has the highest concentration of ultra-high-net-worth individuals of any city in the world.
+Hong Kong Asia’s world city has a sparsely populated area of fishing and farming and has also become one of the world’s most significant financial centers and commercial ports.
+The City is also the world’s tenth-largest exporter and the ninth-largest importer.
+The City also has the highest concentration of ultra-high-net-worth individuals of any city in the world.

 Being one of the busiest container ports, Hong Kong has a capitalist mixed service economy.
-It is characterised by low taxation, minimum intervention of the government in market and an established international financial market.
-Fragrant harbour Hong Kong is ranked as the world’s 35th largest economy with a normal GDP of US$373 billion.
+It is characterized by low taxation, the minimum intervention of the government in the market, and an established international financial market.
+Fragrant Harbor Hong Kong is ranked as the world’s 35th largest economy with a normal GDP of US$373 billion.
 Despite being ranked at the top of the Heritage Foundation’s economic freedom, it still faces a high level of economic disparity.

 Hong Kong Asia’s world city is the tenth-largest trading entity in terms of exports and imports.
-The Hong Kong Stock Exchange ranks the seventh in the world and has a market capitalisation of HK$30.4 trillion (US$3.87 trillion).
-The economy of Hong Kong is today dominated by the service sector, which generates about 92.7% of economic output.
+The Stock Exchange ranks seventh in the world and has a market capitalization of HK$30.4 trillion (US$3.87 trillion).
+The economy is today dominated by the service sector, which generates about 92.7% of economic output.
 Hong Kong is also a gateway for Foreign Direct Investments in China.
 It also has the second-highest number of corporate offices in the Asia-Pacific region.

 The Culture of Hong Kong –

-Characterised by the hybrid east and the west culture, Hong Kong also emphasizes on the traditional Chinese values of family and education while perfectly blending it with the Western ideas.
-Despite a majority of population being ethnically Chinese, Hong Kong has developed a separate identity.
+Characterized by the hybrid east and west culture, Hong Kong also emphasizes the traditional Chinese values of family and education while perfectly blending them with Western ideas.
+Despite the majority of the population is ethnically Chinese, Hong Kong has developed a separate identity.
 Hong Kong’s mainstream culture is derived from immigrants originating from different parts of China.

 The Cuisine –

-Although Hong Kong has an exposure to varied foreign influences, the food culture is largely derived from the Cantonese cuisine, European cuisine (especially by the British Cuisine).
+Although Hong Kong has exposure to varied foreign influences, the food culture is largely derived from Cantonese cuisine, European cuisine (especially by British Cuisine).
 Rice is the staple food and is generally served plain with other dishes.
-In this food culture, there are five daily meals; breakfast, lunch, afternoon tea, dinner and siu yeh.
-Siu yeh is a late night meal.
+In this food culture, there are five daily meals; breakfast, lunch, afternoon tea, dinner, and siu yeh.
+Siu yeh is a late-night meal.
 Siu yeh is generally associated with the post-midnight meals for people working late.

 Festivities and Beliefs –

-People in Hong Kong celebrate the Chinese traditional holidays that include the Chinese Lunar Year, Ching Ming Festival (Qing Ming Festival), and the Mid-Autumn Festival.
+People celebrate the Chinese traditional holidays that include the Chinese Lunar Year, Ching Ming Festival (Qing Ming Festival), and the Mid-Autumn Festival.
 Kung Fu is one of the forms of exercise and entertainment carried out in Hong Kong Fragrant Harbour.
-Tai Chi, or sometimes called as the Shadow Boxing which was developed many years ago.
+Tai Chi, or sometimes called Shadow Boxing which was developed many years ago.